 Dr. Salim Ali, the well-known ornithologist and naturalist, was christened as the ‘Birdman of India’ since he popularized bird watching in India.
 Did you know that there is a bird sanctuary named after him in the heart of Pune city?
-It was established in 1973, by city-based ecologist the late Prakash Gole and was inaugurated by Dr. Salim Ali himself.
+Established in 1973, by city-based ecologist the late Prakash Gole it was inaugurated by Dr. Salim Ali himself.

 More than 110 different bird species have been reportedly spotted at the Dr. Salim Ali Bird Sanctuary in Pune.
 Located on the banks of the Mula-Mutha river it has a fair share of both aquatic and other avian beauties and is home to even butterflies.
 With so many aces up its sleeve, it is a must-visit for every bird watcher local as well as a visitor to Pune.
 When we moved to Pune seven years ago, this bird sanctuary was on my husband’s wish list as he is a trained ornithologist and photographer.

 “Gunjan Cinema… next to the Hindu Smashan Bhumi” were the landmarks near the sanctuary that he was told to look out for.
 On his first visit, he didn’t venture into the actual bird park as there were no signages to guide.
 (Subsequently, signboards have been put in place with the help of local volunteers.)
 No ticket counter or information booth was in sight.
 It didn’t help that a garbage dump and crematorium seemed unlikely neighbours to a bird sanctuary.
 He was contended spotting and clicking aquatic birds from the patio of the crematorium facing the Mula-Mutha river and headed home.
 “But there surely must be more,” he thought and soon got in touch with a group of bird watchers who frequented the park.